dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ## Use \@key to control the preservation of elements and components

-When rendering a list of elements or components and the elements or components subsequently change, Blazor's diffing algorithm must decide which of the previous elements or components can be retained and how model objects should map to them.
+When rendering a list of elements or components and the elements or components subsequently change, Blazor's rendering engine must decide which of the previous elements or components can be retained and how model objects should map to them.
 Normally, this process is automatic and can be ignored, but there are cases where you may want to control the process.

 Consider the following `Details` and `People` components: